frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 For example, the naive recursive Fibonacci algorithm has a time complexity of $O(2^n)$ because it makes an exponential number of calls.
 With memoization, the time complexity is reduced to $O(n)$ since each Fibonacci number up to $n$ is computed only once.
 The space complexity also becomes $O(n)$ due to the storage of computed values in the `memo` dictionary.

-Well, who is thinking about how many recursive calls does a memoized Fibonacci function make?
+Now, you might wonder: How many recursive calls does a memoized Fibonacci function actually make?

 To figure this out, let's see how memoization changes the usual recursion tree:

 - **Base Case**: If the Fibonacci number for $n$ is already stored in our memoization cache, or if $n$ is $0$ or $1$, the function returns directly without any further calls.
 - **Memoization Check**:  If $n$ isn't in the cache, the function makes two recursive calls: `fibonacci_memo(n-1, memo)` and `fibonacci_memo(n-2, memo)`.
 - **The Memoization Effect**: The very first time we call `fibonacci_memo(n, memo)` with a new value of $n$, it will keep making recursive calls until it hits the base cases.
-The key is that once a Fibonacci number is calculated, it gets stored in the cache.
-Any later calls with the same $$ simply return this stored value, preventing further recursion.
+Crucially, each Fibonacci number, once computed, is stored in the cache, it gets stored in the cache.
+Subsequent calls with the same value of n retrieve the stored result, circumventing further recursive calls.

 #### Calculating the Number of Recursive Calls